Savoia-Marchetti S.55

 The Savoia-Marchetti S.55 is a twin-engine twin-hull monoplane flying boat designed and produced by the Italian aircraft manufacturer Savoia-Marchetti.
 It filled both commercial and military roles.

-The S.55 first flew in August 1924 and S.55s were soon setting records for speed, payload, altitude and range, and they made a number of successful high profile Atlantic crossings, including the first mass formation crossings, which introduced a new word to English, a "Balbo", meaning a large formation of aircraft.
-Many saw service with the Regia Aeronautica and foreign operators including the Spanish Air Force as bombers and maritime patrol aircraft, while numerous airlines such as Aeroflot also operated the type.
-One example even flew with an Alaskan bush airline.
-While some were still nominally in service at the start of the Second World War, they played no role due to their age and the last examples were stricken from the books by 1943 in Italy and Romania.
+The S.55 first flew in August 1924 and S.55s were soon setting records for speed, payload, altitude and range, and they made a number of successful high profile Atlantic crossings, including the first mass formation crossings.
+Many saw service with the Regia Aeronautica and foreign operators including the Spanish Air Force as bombers and maritime patrol aircraft, while numerous airlines including Aeroflot also operated the type.
+Although some were still nominally in service at the start of the Second World War, they played no role due to their age and the last examples were struck off charge by 1943 in Italy and Romania.

 Design and development

 Typical S.55 engine installation - later examples had the nacelle enclosed in a streamlined fairing.

 The Savoia-Marchetti S.55 is a twin-engine twin-hull cantilever-monoplane flying boat that was built in both commercial and military variants.
-To airliner version, the S.55C and the S.55P were built, in which the passengers occupied the forward part of each hull.
+Two airliner version, the S.55C and the S.55P were built, in which the passengers occupied the forward part of each hull.
 The military soon took interest, as the S.55 was especially suitable for the torpedo bomber role, since a heavy torpedo, which normally posed a problem for designers, could readily be slung between the hulls.
 Transportation and repair was facilitated as the S.55 could be readily dismantled as the hulls can be separated from the wing along with the tail unit, while the wings split into a centre section and two outer wing panels.